fadymedhat/MCLNN-theano/index_generator/README.md

     FOLDER_NAME = 'folds_indices_ballroom'
-    SHUFFLE_CATEGORY_CLIPS = True # allow shuffling the samples of each category separately before assiging them to the folds AUGMENTATION_VARIANTS_COUNT = 0 # augmentation is disabled CLIP_COUNT_PER_CATEGORY_LIST = [111, 60, 82, 98, 86, 86, 65, 110] # the samples of each class in following the alphabetical order of the class name.
+    SHUFFLE_CATEGORY_CLIPS = True # allow shuffling the samples of each category separately before assiging them to the folds AUGMENTATION_VARIANTS_COUNT = 0 # augmentation is disabled CLIP_COUNT_PER_CATEGORY_LIST = [111, 60, 82, 98, 86, 86, 65, 110] # the samples of each class following the alphabetical order of the class name.
     BATCH_SIZE_PER_FOLD_ASSIGNMENT = 1 # samples are assigned to the folds a sample at a time until they are consumed.
 ```